 What is Perishability?

-Perishability is a characteristic of services marketing and is used to refer to services that cannot be stored for sale at a future date or resold.
+Perishability is a characteristic of products and services that do not allow for the product or service to be stored for sale at a future date.

 Perishability is important for businesses because it determines sale prices, inventory levels, and marketing strategies for a given product.

-For example, fruits have a short shelf life and become unsaleable after a certain period.
+Fruits and vegetables are considered perishable because they have a short shelf life and cannot be sold after a certain period.

-Stores may run sales to clear out old inventory and even sell fruits at a loss to recoup part of their product investment.
+Stores may run sales to clear out old inventory and even sell products at a loss to recoup part of their investment.

 The same principles can be applied to perishability in services.

-While hotel rooms and airline bookings do not rot with time, their utility can “perish” or become worthless, if it is not used.
+While hotel rooms and airline bookings do not rot with time, their utility can “perish” or become worthless, if it is not used in a certain timeframe.

-If rooms remain unoccupied for long stretches of time, then the hotel may run out of money.
+If rooms remain unoccupied for long stretches of time, then the hotel may run out of money to maintain them.

 Similarly, empty seats can spell doom for carriers in the airline industry.

-In turn, this can influence prices, inventory levels, and marketing strategies for products in these industries.
+As was the case with products, perishability influences prices, inventory levels, and marketing strategies for products in services.

 For example, hotels and airlines offer deep discounts when demand for their product is running low.